 But there’s something about this idea of distance — of having to bridge a gap, enter a new realm — that I just can’t shake.
-Because, if we imagine Trio Da Kali as belonging to a “realm unknown,” then, when the President of the United States calls Mali a “sh*thole country,” it’s almost easier to agree.
+Which isn’t to say that there is zero distance or distinction between musical traditions — the idea of music as a “universal language” being a deeply problematic myth.
+But if we imagine Trio Da Kali as belonging to a “realm unknown,” then, when the President of the United States calls Mali a “sh*thole country,” it’s almost easier to agree.

 Trump’s sh*thole countries — countries that have withstood centuries of trauma — slavery, genocide, colonialism; exploitation and decimation of natural resources; unstable and authoritarian governments propped up by the unmitigated greed and white-supremacist dogma of Western superpowers — countries with some of the most rapid economic growth in the world, infrastructure for technological innovation, iconic writers and artists and musicians and activists — these countries aren’t as far away as we let ourselves believe.

 An unknown realm only remains unknown through a willful act of not-knowing.
-The reason Ladilikan seems to enter a territory so adventurous, so “unlikely,” is because many of us classical music devotees — audiences, artists, critics — have only rarely, if ever, encountered — let alone meaningfully engaged with — non-Western, non-white musical traditions.
+The reason Ladilikan seems to enter a territory so adventurous, so “unlikely,” is because many of us classical music devotees — audiences, artists, critics — have only rarely, if ever, meaningfully engaged with non-Western musical traditions.

 It’s the fault of woefully homogeneous school music curricula; of orchestras that insist on programming the same six composers season after season; of a classical music Machine that proudly positions itself as intellectually superior to all other genres.
 But it’s also our fault — mine, and yours — for participating in this not-knowing.
 For allowing the sheltering walls of hallowed concert halls to manufacture distance and fabricate a divide.
 For allowing “sh*thole countries” to feel insignificant and Other and far, far away.